On this page

 Chapter 4: Choked Flow

-McKinsey Product Development Analysis
+McKinsey Product Development Analysis (via HBR)

-URL: https://www.mckinsey.com/capabilities/operations/our-insights
+URL: https://hbr.org/1991/01/the-return-map-tracking-product-teams

 Context Switching Research (APA)